All Episodes

 In this case, we have the president going against the system and the whistleblower going against the president of the United States.

-I want to explain to the American people in a way that even Joe Scarborough can understand what the law is here.
+I want to explain to the American people in a way that even Joe Scarborough can understand what the law is here because you're hearing a lot of lies from Schiff and the Democrats and these phone illegal analysts.

 So the whistleblower statute does not apply to the president or this phone call.

-Number one, I hope Richard uh Burr's listening, the head of the Senate Intelligence Committee, which really is not a very intelligent committee.
+Number one, I hope Richard Burr is listening, the head of the Senate Intelligence Committee, which really is not a very intelligent committee.

 Number two, the so-called whistleblower does not have statutory protection.